kube-rs/kopium/README.md

 }
 ```

-**Note**: Doc comments on members are also exported when they exist within the schema.

 ## Usage with kube

 Simply add the generated file (e.g. output from above in `prometheusrule.rs`) to your library, and import (at least) the special root type: